Mordydev/Meme_project/nemo-runner/docs/implementation-phases.md

 - Collision System (100%)
 - Obstacle System (100%)
 - UI/UX (90%)
-- Environment System (80%, improved from 50%)
+- Environment System (95%, improved from 80%)

 The next priorities should be:
-1. Completing Phase 2 to fix procedural generation issues
-2. Implementing Phase 3 to improve performance monitoring
+1. Implementing Phase 3 to improve performance monitoring
-3. Moving forward with Phase 5 for audio system integration
+2. Moving forward with Phase 5 for audio system integration
-4. Beginning Phase 6 for backend features and leaderboard functionality
+3. Beginning Phase 6 for backend features and leaderboard functionality

 With these phases completed, the game will be ready for production deployment.